NolanTrem/KeywordSpotting/ServerInstructions.md

 This will upload all files in the directory to the server.
 To upload an individual file, use the following
 command:

+### Running Matlab on the server

+To run Matlab scripts, it is helpful to create an alias that allows for quick reference to the location of Matlab.
+A request has been made to make an alias.
+To launch Matlab in its current directory, run the following:

+`/tools/tools2/mathworks/matlab_r2021a/bin/matlab`

+This will launch Matlab in the terminal, where you can then run individual files using the following command:

+`run myFile.m`

+Note that it is necessary to ensure that all necessary files are uploaded to the same working directory.
+If this is not the case, Matlab will not be able to run the script.